MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Methodology

 \subsection{Data Preprocessing}

-The convention way to generate data clusters only groups the data in sample level.
+The conventional way to generate data clusters only groups the data at the sample level.
 For example, microaggregation (MDAV)~\cite{domingo2005ordinal} cluster the data in full feature dimension and add the differentially private noise on the representative records.
-Two kinds of error that may be introduced to jeopardize the utility of this process:
+Two kinds of errors may be introduced to jeopardize the utility of this process:

 \begin{itemize} \item The false feature correlation introduced by sample level clustering.
 When modeling the output clusters from sample level clustering, some clusters may carry some correlation which not exist while looking into all data samples.
 This false feature correlation may apply unnecessary constraints when modeling the data clusters, which may lead the synthetic data into a different shape. \\ \item The noise variance introduced by DP mechanism.
 Intuitively, the less noise introduced from differential privacy results in higher utility.
 Hence, reducing the noise from DP mechanism also helps us to improve the data utility. \end{itemize}